DonUrks/phrest/README.md

 # phrest

 A PHP framework for building RESTful APIs with JSON and Swagger support.
 Phrest will automatically scan your code for swagger or HATEOAS annotations.
-If desired phrest will use the scanned swagger annotations for request data validation (see [Phrest AbstractSwaggerValidatorAction](#phrest-abstractswaggervalidatoraction)).
+If desired phrest will use the scanned swagger annotations for request data validation (see [AbstractSwaggerValidatorAction](#abstractswaggervalidatoraction)).

 ## Features
 - Swagger 2.0 definitions in annotations ([zircote/swagger-php](https://github.com/zircote/swagger-php))